crysalead/chaos-orm/docs/entities.md

 In a reciprocal manner using `->get()` will returns the whole entity's data.

-Although it have a different purpose `->to()` is also a useful method to get entity's data.
-The main purpose of `->to()` is to exports entity's data into a different format.
+Although it have a different purpose `->to()` is also a useful method to export entity's data into a different format.

 For example `->to('array')` (or the alias `->data()`) exports the entity's data using the schema `'array'` formatters.
 See the [schema documentation to learn more about formatters & custom types](schemas.md).